matyascorvinus/Deep_Reinforcement_Learning/README.md

 The exercises are provided by Udacity courses, and all the algorithm are implemented in [Pytorch](https://pytorch.org/) (which is covered by a free licence ([Modified BSD license](https://en.wikipedia.org/wiki/BSD_licenses#3-clause))).

 List of Folders:
-- p1_navigation: Project Navigation for Udacity's Deep Reinforcement Learning courses.
+- Exercise_I_Navigation_Control: Project Navigation for Udacity's Deep Reinforcement Learning courses.

-- p2_continuous-control: Project Continuous Control for Udacity's Deep Reinforcement Learning courses.
+- Exercise_II_Continuous_Control: Project Continuous Control for Udacity's Deep Reinforcement Learning courses.

+- Exercise_III_Collaboration_and_Competition: Project Collaboration and Competition for Udacity's Deep Reinforcement Learning courses.

-- finance: Udacity's example of using Deep Reinforcement Learning on trading in the stock market, I used this for my personal learning ground.
+- Finance: Udacity's example of using Deep Reinforcement Learning on trading in the stock market.

 The environment for the agents are listed belows: